ahundredcrmanswers/CRMBookmarklets/README.md

 }
 ```

 Once you have created your new bookmarklet to add to the list, you can then re-generate the [Bookmarklets.html](src/Bookmarklets.html) buy running the Bookmarklet Builder src/BookmarkletBuilder.exe.
-Note: you can modify the configution for the Bookmarklet Builder executable by editing: [src/BookmarkletBuilder.exe.config](src/BookmarkletBuilder.exe.config)
+Note: you can modify the configution for the Bookmarklet Builder executable by editing the config file: [src/BookmarkletBuilder.exe.config](src/BookmarkletBuilder.exe.config)

 Credit